jwinarske/rkboot/README.rst

 --elfloader-spi, --elfloader-sd  configures :output:`elfloader.bin` to load payload images from SPI flash or SD cards (respectively) instead of expecting them preloaded at specific addresses.
   This process requires decompression support to be enabled.
   See _`Booting from SPI` and _`Booting from SD` for more information, respectively.

+  The two options can be combined, in which case :output:`elfloader.bin` will try to boot from SD, and if that fails (or if the power button is pressed when loading the payload finishes) it will boot from SPI instead.
+  See _`SPI Recovery`

 --elfloader-initcpio  configures :output:`elfloader.bin` to load an initcpio image and pass it to the kernel.
   This process requires decompression support to be enabled.